stuartmees/project-02-moviedb-hackathon/README.md

 ####Rendering FilmShow component from recommended films

-At the bottom of the FilmShow component a selecting of films are displayed from The Movie Database API.
+At the bottom of the FilmShow component a selection of films are displayed from The Movie Database API.

 When one is selected the app is pushed to a new URL which we wanted to then be used to displays to appropriate FilmShow component: